Facade Design Pattern

 This class will be responsible for initializing and managing the library objects, tracking their dependencies, and ensuring that methods are executed in the correct order.
 Now, if we ever need to switch to a different library, we only need to update the implementation of the facade class, rather than our entire codebase.

-Some other Real-life Applications of Facade
+Some other real-life applications of Facade

-• Web development frameworks use Facade patterns to simplify the process of building web applications.
+• Web development frameworks use Facade to simplify the process of building web applications.
 Here Facade provides a unified interface for the user interface, web server, databases and other components.

 • Operating systems use Facade to provide a unified interface to the underlying hardware and software components.